gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 parallel port), in that case the external clock may have any speed.
 Even the old/monochrome gameboy is reported to recognizes external clocks of up to 500KHz.
-And there is no limitation into the other direction - even when suppling an external clock speed of \"1 bit per month\", then the gameboy will still eagerly wait for the next bit(s) to be transferred.
+And there is no limitation into the other direction - even when suppling an external clock speed of "1 bit per month", then the gameboy will still eagerly wait for the next bit(s) to be transferred.
-It isn\'t required that the clock pulses are sent at an regular interval either.
+It isn't required that the clock pulses are sent at an regular interval either.

 ### Timeouts

 When using external clock then the transfer will not complete until the last bit is received.
-In case that the second gameboy isn\'t supplying a clock signal, if it gets turned off, or if there is no second gameboy connected at all) then transfer will never complete.
+In case that the second gameboy isn't supplying a clock signal, if it gets turned off, or if there is no second gameboy connected at all) then transfer will never complete.
 For this reason the transfer procedure should use a timeout counter, and abort the